My Evolution as a Software Engineer

 2024–2025: Focus on Cloud Security Architecture

-In 2024, a targeted hacking attack compromised a team member in my community project, jeopardizing our entire team.
+In 2024, a targeted hack compromised a team member in my community project, jeopardizing our entire team.
 This incident led me to prioritize self-hosted, sovereign solutions and implement modern security best practices.

 Sample project: Self-hosted Communication Platform